carolkelsch/Controllino_relays_control/README.md

 - **CS**: simple check sum, aquired by summing all the previous bytes os the message.

-The response for the simple getting commands are the first and fourth bytes from the request, plus a byte for the status 0x01 if opened or 0x00 for closed (0x00 in case of connection), plus 0x06 byte (ACK) and the new CheckSum.
+The response for the simple getting commands are the first 4 bytes from the request, plus a byte for the status 0x01 if opened or 0x00 for closed (0x00 in case of connection), plus 0x06 byte (ACK) and the new CheckSum.

-The response to the multiple status request is:
+The response to the multiple status are the first 4 bytes from the request, followed by:
-- **0B**: identificator byte;
-- **R#**: relays mask byte, if bit is set to 1, then the status of the respective relay will be returned;
-- **S#**: switch (or inputs) mask byte, if bit is set to 1, then the status of the respective switch will be returned;
 - **RS#**: relay status mask, if bit is set to 1 then relay is opened, if bit is set to 0 then relay is closed.
 The bit status for each relay respect the same position as the relay mask;
 - **SS#**: switch (or input) status mask, if bit is set to 1 then input is low (or opened), if bit is set to 0 then input is high (or closed).
 The bit status for each switch respect the same position as the switch mask;
 - **ACK**: 0x06, acknowledge byte in ASCII;